nerdyjohnny/ovidoc/docs/source/staff.rst

 nerdyjohnny
 '''''''

-.. note:: Johnny oversee the Custodians and majority of the behind-the-scenes
+.. note:: Johnny oversees the Custodians and majority of the behind-the-scenes

 .. image:: icons/admin.png
 .. image:: icons/custodian.png